nicholas-mn/nich.dk/content/posts/just-let-me-cancel.md

 +++

 I have had 2 different gym subscriptions.

 One with Fitness World (now [PureGym](https://www.puregym.dk/)) and [Sporting Health Club](https://sportinghealthclub.dk/) (SHC).

 Puregym is cheaper and has more locations, but their machines suck.
 So I am begrudgingly with SHC currently.

 Why begrudgingly?

-Well, SHC doesn’t allow their members to cancel their subscription the same way they created them - one their website.
+Well, SHC doesn’t allow their members to cancel their subscription the same way they created them - on their website.

 You need to send them an email.